If you work in any industry related to software development, you should be familiar with the term "Technical Debt", but what the heck does it mean?!

 Before you start frantically auditing your code or interrogating your developers " relax!
 Most companies create technical debt all the time.

 If you fail to nurture effective communication channels with your clients, then you may find yourself faced with unrealistic deadlines.
-When early and continuous delivery takes priority over design and excellence, technical debt can accrue.
+When early and continuous deployment takes priority over design and excellence, technical debt can accrue.

 Clean, well-designed code will allow you to implement future iterations and innovations with ease.
 Larger companies generally prefer slow and steady, but most startups need to work faster to survive.